zammad/zammad-admin-documentation/manage/trigger/how-do-they-work.rst

    :scale: 90%
    :alt: Screenshot showing localization section of trigger dialog

+Be aware that it is not possible to perform an automatic translation for different languages in one trigger.
+That means if you want to create notifications for different languages/regions, you have to create one trigger for each language and execute them based on user or organization attributes.

 For more information and examples, please have a look at the explanation in the :ref:`variables section <variable_localization>`.